Updated: Jul 11

 2. Sensitive Fern

-Sensitive Fern is a resilient species that thrives in damp soil and partial shade, making it an ideal choice for woodland landscapes.
+Sensitive Fern (Onoclea sensibilis) is a resilient species that thrives in damp soil and partial shade, making it an ideal choice for woodland landscapes.
 Gardeners are drawn to its distinctive appearance, characterized by fronds that resemble delicate green fingers.
-With the ability to propagate through both underground rhizomes and spores, it gradually forms a lush groundcover over time.
+With the ability to propagate through underground rhizomes and spores, it gradually forms a lush ground cover over time.

 3. Cinnamon Fern

-Cinnamon Fern, named for the cinnamon-like color of its spore-bearing structures, is a striking and unique addition to any garden.
+Cinnamon Fern (Osmundastrum cinnamomeum), named for the cinnamon-like color of its spore-bearing structures, is a striking and unique addition to any garden.
 Native to all regions of Kentucky, although rarer in the Bluegrass, this fern is hardy and can tolerate a range of growing conditions.
-With its distinctive foliage and showy fronds, Cinnamon Fern is an eye-catching choice for those looking to create a bold and beautiful garden display.
+With its distinctive foliage and showy fronds, Cinnamon Fern is an eye-catching choice for creating a bold and beautiful garden display.

 4. American Royal Fern

-American Royal Fern, also known as Royal Fern, is a tall and stately species native to most regions of Kentucky.
+American Royal Fern (Osmunda spectabilis), also known as Royal Fern, is a tall and stately species native to most regions of Kentucky.
 Its feathery fronds can reach heights of up to five feet, providing an elegant addition to a shaded landscape.
-During the autumn season, its lush foliage takes on a striking red-brown hue, adding a beautiful touch of color to the surrounding scenery.
+During autumn, its lush foliage takes on a striking red-brown hue, adding a beautiful touch of color to the surrounding scenery.

 5. Broad Beech Fern

-Broad Beech Fern is a native species that can be found throughout all regions of Kentucky.
-Its delicate and lacy fronds, which can grow up to two feet in length, give it a distinctive and ornamental appearance.
+Broad Beech Fern (Phegopteris hexagonoptera) is a native species throughout Kentucky.
+Its delicate and lacy fronds, which can grow up to two feet long, give it a distinctive and ornamental appearance.
 In the fall, the fronds turn pale yellow as it begins to die back with the arrival of winter.

 6. Christmas Fern

-Christmas Fern is a tough and versatile species, making it one of the most popular evergreen ferns.
-Its dark, glossy fronds provide a year-round splash of green and are particularly useful in winter when other plants have gone dormant.
-Christmas Fern is also known for its ability to grow in a wide range of soils and conditions, making it a popular choice for both novice and experienced gardeners
+Christmas Fern (Polystichum acrostichoides) is a rugged and versatile species, making it one of the most popular evergreen ferns.
+Its dark, glossy fronds provide a year-round splash of green and are lovely in winter when other plants have gone dormant.
+Christmas Fern is also known for its ability to grow in various soils and conditions, making it a popular choice for novice and experienced gardeners.

 7. New York Fern

-New York Fern is a soft and deciduous fern that can be found throughout Kentucky and the northeastern United States.
-With its lush, green fronds and distinctive shape, it is a popular choice for those looking to add a touch of natural elegance to their garden.
-New York Fern is easy to care for and can thrive in a variety of growing conditions, making it a versatile and low-maintenance option for outdoor gardens.
+New York Fern (Amauropelta noveboracensis) is a soft and deciduous fern found throughout Kentucky and the northeastern United States.
+Its lush, green fronds and distinctive shape make it a popular choice for those looking to add a natural elegance to their garden.
+In addition, New York Fern is easy to care for and can thrive in various growing conditions, making it a versatile and low-maintenance option for outdoor gardens.